tokio-rs/mio/doc/getting-started.md

 }
 ```

+We have a pretty good server now.
+We understand how a Mio based application
+should be structured at the lowest layers.

-There's one more significant architectural component which we need to discuss.
+There are a few implementation details we need to discuss.
+The final sections
-The `Token`.
+will bring some of the architectural decisions to light and help you understand
+how to use Mio in a finer grained detail.

 #### Tokens

 Mio's decision to use tokens that identify sockets on which events take place
 may seem surprising.
 We could have used some form of callback strategy as a
 lot of async frameworks do.
 The reason Mio chose a token based strategy
-is that it to allows Mio applications to operate at runtime without performing
+is that it allows Mio applications to operate at runtime without performing
 allocations.
 Using a callback strategy for handling event notifications would
 violate this requirement.